aligator/dev/README.md

 This is the source of my website [aligator.dev](https://aligator.dev).
 It is built using just typescript, html and css.
 No React, no Vue, no jquery, no etc.

-I also experiment a bit with Golang to webassembly a bit.
+I also experiment a bit with Golang to webassembly.
 That's why it is possible to run [GoSlice](https://github.com/aligator/goslice) in your browser.
 Just call `goslice gopher.stl`

 ## commands